 When I feel congested, bloated or just blah, I like to switch to a liquid diet for a few days to give my digestive system a break.
-This can come in so many forms but my favorites are:
+This can come in so many forms but my favourites are:

 Getting Juicy: –

-Juicing is a great way to get an abundance of nutrient rich plants all in one serving.
+Juicing is a great way to get an abundance of nutrient-rich plants all in one serving.
 I prefer cold-pressed, as this method presses the produce, which protects and preserves all the vitamins, minerals, enzymes and nutrients.
 Best of all, the flavour is next level!